ycpcs/cs101-spring2015/success.md

 You will have many opportunities to ask for help: in class, in office hours, in tutoring sessions, from your classmates outside of class, etc.

 However, it is critical that you ask *good* questions.
 A good question is one that is *specific*, and which *contributes to your understanding*.
 Questions like "How can I get my program to work?" aren't good questions, because they transfer the responsibility for learning and understanding away to someone else.
+A better type of question is something like "Why is my program printing the value 4 at this line of code, when I expect it to print 5?"
+That type of question can lead to a productive conversation about your understanding of the program.

 Always keep in mind that you are accountable for learning and understanding all of the course material, so make sure your questions help you achieve greater learning and understanding.